jlkiri/kirillvasiltsov.com/content/writing/write-deploy-lambda-image-glitch/index.md

 ---
 title: "Writing and deploying Rust Lambda function to AWS: Image glitch as a service"
 date: 2021-10-28
+spoiler: Build and deploy a nanoservice that responds with glitched images in Rust.
 language: en
 ---

 Ever since AWS released [Rust runtime for AWS lambda](https://aws.amazon.com/blogs/opensource/rust-runtime-for-aws-lambda/) I've been wanting to try it out.
 In this article I am going to walk you through every step required to write and deploy a lambda written in Rust to AWS.

 To avoid making this article too big I assume you are familiar with basic Rust, Docker and Node.
 Also make sure you have Rust toolchain, Docker and Node.js installed in your environment.